ray155093/azure-docs.zh-tw/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Azure 自動化中的子 Runbook | Microsoft Azure"
-   description="說明在 Azure 自動化中從另一個 Runbook 啟動 Runbook，以及在它們之間共用資訊的不同方法。"
-   services="automation"
-   documentationCenter=""
-   authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"